 This chapter covers the steps required to install components and perform maintenance on the chassis.
 The only tool you will need to install components and perform maintenance is a Phillips screwdriver.
-Print this page to use as a reference while setting up your chassis.

 Tools Required: The only tool you will need to install components and perform maintenance is a Phillips screwdriver.